EVERYDAY LIFE IN THE 19TH CENTURY

 In the early 19th century Britain was ruled by an elite.
 Only a small minority of men were allowed to vote.
 The situation began to change in 1832 when the vote was given to more men.
 Constituencies were also redrawn and many industrial towns were represented for the first time.
 The franchise was extended again in 1867 and 1884.
 In 1872 the secret ballot was introduced.
 Once most men could vote movements began to get women the right to vote as well.
 In 1897 in Britain local groups of women who demanded the vote joined to form the National Union of Women's Suffrage Societies (NUWSS).

 In the 19th century families were much larger than today.
 That was partly because infant mortality was high.
 People had many children and accepted that not all of them would survive.

 In the early 19th century a group of Evangelical Christians called the Clapham Sect were active in politics.
 They campaigned for an end to slavery and cruel sports.
 They gained their name because so many of them lived in Clapham.
-Organised religion was much more important in the 19th century than it is today.
-Nevertheless in 1851 a survey showed that only about 40% of the population were at church or chapel on a given Sunday.
+Organized religion was much more important in the 19th century than it is today.
+Nevertheless, in 1851 a survey showed that only about 40% of the population were at church or chapel on a given Sunday.
 Even allowing for those who were ill or could not make it for some other reason it meant that half the population did not go to church.
 Certainly many of the poor had little or no contact with the church.
 In 1881 a similar survey showed only about 1/3 of the population of England at church on a given Sunday.
 In the late 19th century organized religion was in decline in Britain.